Ukraine The validity of temporary protection is automatically extended

 Additionally,

-• we conducted an extensive awareness-raising and training for members of the probation service, judiciary and other relevant criminal justice stakeholders in Hungary:
+• we conducted extensive awareness-raising and training activities for members of the probation service, judiciary and other relevant criminal justice stakeholders in Hungary:

-• Penal Reform International drafted a professional manual for promoting non-discrimination in the application and delivery of non-custodial sanctions and measures, and other tools and research;
+• together with Penal Reform International, we drafted a professional manual for promoting non-discrimination in the application and delivery of non-custodial sanctions and measures, and other tools and research;

-• we designed an improved alternative measure that specifically address and are implemented in a way which address the challenges and problems the project has found are faced by vulnerable and minority groups to demonstrate practically how these can be overcome.
+• we designed an improved way of implementing community service that specifically address the challenges and problems the project has found are faced by vulnerable and minority groups to demonstrate practically how these can be overcome.

 Subscribe to our advocacy list!